 A dude who was bullied into revealing to the world he was HIV positive, and a dude who resolved all this emotional upheaval by first shaving his head (my very own Austrian Buddhist monk!) and then by dumping the bewigged-diva and creating WURST.

-I’d say enlightenment is something Tom Neuwirth has in the bag at this point.
+I would say enlightenment is something Tom Neuwirth has in the bag at this point.
 Seeing how chill he has been since WURST showed up.

 As for WURST’s ‘Satori‘, the song is catchy, it grabs you on the first listen, WURST’s main vocals and backing vocals are super strong, and that chorus is gorgeous.